junwatu/ai-voice-note/blog/README.md

 ## Speech to Text Using OpenAI

-OpenAI have capabilities to turn audio into text or [speech to text](https://platform.openai.com/docs/guides/speech-to-text) feature.
-The Audio API provides two speech to text endpoints, `transcriptions` and `translations`, based on the state-of-the-art open source large-v2 **Whisper** model.
+OpenAI has capabilities to turn audio into text or [speech to text](https://platform.openai.com/docs/guides/speech-to-text) feature.
+The Audio API provides two speech-to-text endpoints, `transcriptions` and `translations`, based on the state-of-the-art open-source large-v2 **Whisper** model.
 They can be used to:

 - Transcribe audio into whatever language the audio is in.
-- Translate and transcribe the audio into english.
+- Translate and transcribe the audio into English.

 File uploads are currently limited to 25 MB and the following input file types are supported: `mp3`, `mp4`, `mpeg`, `mpga`, `m4a`, `wav`, and `webm`.